 Bowl champ Green Bay), losing only to the Cleveland Browns (10-4), whom

 they whipped 34-0 in the NFL championship game.
 The three other teams

 in Baltimore's division had a combined record of 19-21-2 -- fairly typical

 -- and a much better record than the teams in the Jets' division.

 Two other AFL teams, the Chiefs and Raiders, had better regular season records than New York and were statistically superior.
 Additionally, the Jets were fortunate to win their championship game against Oakland, recovering a lateral at game's end which their opponents ignored -- apparently believing it to be an incomplete forward pass.

-While the two Super Bowl III teams appear statistically similar (without factoring in the Jets' easier schedule and the generally-accepted overall inferiority of the AFL itself), the Colt defensive unit was clearly superior where it counted -- keeping opponents' points off the scoreboard.
+While the two Super Bowl III teams appear statistically similar (without factoring in the Jets' easier schedule and the obvious overall inferiority of the AFL itself*), the Colt defensive unit was clearly superior where it counted -- keeping opponents' points off the scoreboard.